jonnonz1/nz-statute-book/acts/public/2011/legal-services-act-2011.md

 (1) The Commissioner must, subject to this section and sections 11 to 13, grant legal aid to an applicant in respect of proceedings to which section 7 applies (civil matters) if the applicant is—
   (a) a natural person, whether resident in New Zealand or not; or (b) a trustee corporation (as defined in section 2(1) of the Administration Act 1969) that applies for legal aid in connection with proceedings in which it is concerned in a representative, fiduciary, or official capacity.
-(2) The Commissioner must refuse to grant legal aid to an applicant whose income or disposable capital exceeds the relevant thresholds prescribed in regulations, unless the Commissioner is satisfied that there are special circumstances having regard to—
+(2) The Commissioner must refuse to grant legal aid to an applicant whose income or disposable capital exceeds the relevant maximum level prescribed in regulations, unless the Commissioner is satisfied that there are special circumstances, having regard to—
-  (a) the likely cost of the proceedings to the applicant; or (b) the applicant's ability to fund the proceedings if legal aid is not granted.
+  (a) the likely cost of the proceedings to the applicant; and (b) the applicant’s ability to fund the proceedings if legal aid is not granted.
+(2A) However, in the case of an application that comes within any of paragraphs (b) to (d) and (f) to (h) of the definition of specified application in section 4(1), it is sufficient, for the purposes of subsection (2), if the Commissioner has regard to either paragraph (a) or (b) of that subsection.
 (3) The Commissioner must refuse to grant legal aid if the applicant has not shown that the applicant has reasonable grounds for taking or defending the proceedings or being a party to the proceedings.
+(3A) The Commissioner may, unless the interests of justice require otherwise, refuse to grant legal aid to an applicant if— (a) any amount payable by the applicant in respect of a repayment of a previous grant of legal aid is in arrears; and (b) the application made by the applicant does not come within any of paragraphs (b) to (d) and (f) to (h) of the definition of specified application in section 4(1).
 (4) The Commissioner may refuse to grant legal aid to an applicant in any of the following circumstances:
   (a) the Commissioner is unable to obtain full information concerning the applicant's financial affairs because of the default or failure of the applicant:
   (b) in the opinion of the Commissioner, the prescribed repayment amount will exceed the likely cost of the proceedings for which legal aid is sought: